 - cleaning of drains

 - floodgate repairs.

-In some cases, drainage channels extend beyond OEH's jurisdiction and OEH has no authority to undertake any works in these areas.
+In some cases, drainage channels extend beyond the Department's jurisdiction and we have no authority to undertake any works in these areas.

-OEH also contracts other agencies and organisations to do work on their behalf.
+We also contract other agencies and organisations to do work on their behalf.
 This can include project design and management, construction work, assessment of environmental factors and stakeholder engagement.